gorillalogic/automate-rubies/docs/README.md

 ### Rake
 Rake is a powerful task executor for Ruby, similar to `Maven` or `NPM`.
-It has support for dozens of projects and is the standard de-facto for task execution in Ruby projects, let's add it to our project and configure it to execute our tests.
+It has support for dozens of projects and is the **standard de-facto** for task execution in Ruby projects, let's add it to our project and configure it to execute our tests.

-In the [repo](https://github.com/gorillalogic/automate-rubies) we added some more tests that we will discuss in future articles, yet you can read them for ideas
+In  [Automate-rubies](https://github.com/gorillalogic/automate-rubies) we added some more tests that we will discuss in future articles, yet you can read them for ideas

 Lets see the tests we have:
 ![Image](images/test-list.png)